Rapper Soulja Boy jailed on drug, weapons charges

 Soulja Boy first gained fame with online postings of his songs and his "Crank That" dance demonstration.

 Last month, he apologized for lyrics in a song called "Let's Be Real" that offended some U.S. Army soldiers.
-In a video posted online for the song, Soulja Boy rapped the lyrics "Fuck the FBI and fuck all the Army troops/Fighting for what?/Bitch be your own man."
+In a video posted online for the song, Soulja Boy rapped the lyrics "F*** the FBI and f*** all the Army troops/Fighting for what?/Bitch be your own man."

 Media outlets reported that stores run by the military would not carry his new album because of the song.